-A number of expats living in Ho Chi Minh City have shared their opinions with Tuoi Tre News on how one should engage in public debates.
+A number of expats living in Ho Chi Minh City have shared their opinions with Tuoi Tre News on how we should engage in public debates.

 The opinions were given in response to a request from the newspaper after a local traffic expert complained that he had received a lot of negative comments over his suggestion to ban motorbikes to ease congestion.